Wii

 Because of Nintendo's reduced focus on computational power, the Wii and its games were less expensive to produce than those of its competitors.
 It was extremely popular at launch, and was in short supply in some markets.
-Wii Sports, a pack-in game, became the Wii killer app while new entries in the Super Mario, Legend of Zelda, Pokémon, and Metroid series helped boost its popularity.
+Wii Sports, a pack-in game, became the Wii's killer app while new entries in the Super Mario, Legend of Zelda, Pokémon, and Metroid series helped boost its popularity.
 Within a year, the Wii became the best-selling console of the seventh generation and a social phenomenon in many countries.
-Total lifetime sales of the Wii reached over 101 million units, making it Nintendo's best-selling home console until it was surpassed by the Nintendo Switch in 2021.
+Total lifetime sales of the Wii reached over 101 million units.
+As of April 2026, it is the seventh-best-selling console of all time, and Nintendo's second best-selling home console after the Nintendo Switch surpassed it in 2021.
 (Note: Although the Nintendo Switch is a hybrid game console, Nintendo refers to it as "a home video game system that can also be used as a handheld", making the Wii Nintendo's second-best-selling home console.)
-As of 2022, it is the fifth-best-selling home console of all time.
+The Wii was discontinued in October 2013, though the Wii Mini continued production for a few years, and some of its third party online services persisted until 2019.

-The popularity of the Wii's motion-controlled games led Microsoft and Sony to develop the Kinect and PlayStation Move.
-The Wii achieved Nintendo's goal of attracting a broader audience to video game consoles, but it also alienated core gamers.
-In an attempt to recapture this key demographic, Nintendo released their next home console, the Wii U, in 2012, which failed.
-The Wii was discontinued in October 2013, though the Wii Mini continued production for a few years, and some of its online services persisted until 2019.
+The Wii repositioned Nintendo as a key player in the video game console marketplace, achieving Nintendo's goal of attracting a broader audience to video game consoles.
+The popularity of its motion-controlled games led Microsoft and Sony to develop the Kinect and PlayStation Move.
+However, the Wii's emphasis on casual-based experiences alienated core gamers.
+The Wii's successor, the Wii U, released in 2012, attempted to recapture that demographic but became a commercial failure and Nintendo's worst-selling home console.

 History

 2001–2003: Development

-Nintendo president Satoru Iwata directed the company to design the Wii to appeal to a broader range of players.
+Nintendo's president Satoru Iwata directed the company to design the Wii to appeal to a broader range of players.